The first iteration of the Digital Democracy Accelerator has completed. See the outcomes and learning.

 Innovation in digital technology is increasingly affecting everyday life, creating a need for more just and equitable policies that protect people’s rights and interests.
 For instance, digital technology impacts marginalized communities and human rights particularly on issues of justice and equity.
 That’s why People Powered offers the Digital Democracy Accelerator, a training and support program for governments and civil society organizations that want to design and launch participatory programs to develop policies to govern this space.

-Over six months, program participants will develop action-oriented solutions that effectively engage citizens in making decisions about digital policy governing concerns such as security, privacy, equity and ethics.
+Over six months, program participants develop action-oriented solutions that effectively engage citizens in making decisions about digital policy governing concerns such as security, privacy, equity and ethics.

-Selected applicants will have access to:
+Selected applicants have access to:

 A dedicated mentor with experience in this arena.